shubhamagrawal6629/AlternateBitProtocolSimulator/README.md

 - **Subnets** - It just transmits the packets to next node after a time delay.
 - **Receiver** - It receives the data and sends back acknowledgement after certain perios of time.

+We have added a new module named Repeater that that takes input from subnet and after processing it send it to the receiver and get acknowledgement from receiver and forward it to sender after processing it.

+Repeater has 2 inputs and 2 outputs port for packet and acknowledgement respectively.
+It adds a 10 second processing time to packets and send it to respective output ports

 ### FILES ORGANIZATION
 ---
 ##### data [This folder contains the data files for the simulator]